danielfrey63/radar-chart/Features.md

 ## 2. Hierarchical Ring Structure
 ### Description
-Utilizes the ring visualization to create a three-level hierarchical data display using concentric rings.
+A visualization that arranges data in three concentric rings to show hierarchical relationships.

 ### Dependencies
 - Feature 1: Ring Visualization (used for each level)